 I know a lot of people who work in tech but not as software engineers.
 They often ask me the question “how do I code?”
-This isn’t the kind of question you can answer with a single sentence like “the sky is blue because it’s sad” or “no”.
+This isn’t the kind of question you can with a yes or a no or in a single paragraph.
 Instead, I have to answer this question by pointing to books or online resources that promise to teach coding.
-I also have to point out which kinds of things aren’t coding (e.g. online interfaces, HTML, an SQL are not programming languages in the conventional imperative sense).
+I also have to point out which kinds of things aren’t coding (e.g. online interfaces, HTML, and SQL are not programming languages in the conventional imperative sense).
 But when I give an answer like this, it’s not really my answer: it’s someone else’s answer that I’m just packaging and reselling.
 In this blog post I’m going to give my answer to the question how do I code? – this is an answer that I personally find satisfying (and so will you!).
-This will be a long post, equivalent to a meaty textbook chapter or even a short monograph (this is a short monograph).
+This will be a long post, equivalent to a meaty textbook chapter or even a short monograph.
 In it I’ll first explain what programming means using very abstract language, then I’ll show you the environment that programmers work in.
 Lastly I’ll show you the core logical concepts that constitute programming.

 What is Programming?

 There’s a very abstract definition of a programming language that goes like this: programming languages are formal languages which define a set of instructions that produces some kind of output.
 The problem with a definition like this is that you’re forced to define formal language, set of instructions, and output – which can all be tricky and have equally abstract, annoying definitions that might lead you down a frustrating Wikipedia rabbit hole.
-Instead I think it’s useful to provide a less rigorous definition, give some examples, and refine our definition over time until, eventually, the formal languages blah blah blah definition starts to make sense.
+Instead I think it’s useful to provide a less rigorous definition, give some examples, and refine our definition over time until, eventually, the meanings of all these concepts start to make intuitive sense.
+You learn to drive a car by driving it, not by reading a textbook about how to drive cars.

 Here’s an example of some Python code: